-USDA Food Safety and Inspection Service Chooses 3M for Salmonella, Listeria monocytogenes and E. coli O157 Testing.
+USDA Food Safety and Inspection Service Chooses 3M for Salmonella and Listeria monocytogenes Testing.

-3M Food Safety is honored to announce that following rigorous performance evaluations against other commercially available rapid methods, the United States Department of Agriculture’s Food Safety and Inspection Service (USDA FSIS) has chosen 3M™ Molecular Detection System as the primary method to be used for the detection of Salmonella, Listeria monocytogenes and E. coli O157 (including H7), three major pathogenic organisms continually threatening food production and processing.
+3M Food Safety is honored to announce that following rigorous performance evaluations against other commercially available rapid methods, the United States Department of Agriculture’s Food Safety and Inspection Service (USDA FSIS) has chosen 3M™ Molecular Detection System as the primary method to be used for the detection of Salmonella and Listeria monocytogenes: two major pathogenic organisms continually threatening food production and processing.

 For over 150 years, the United States Department of Agriculture has worked to improve the lives of Americans through many facets, including transportation and production of food.
 The U.S. Department of Agriculture’s Food Safety and Inspection Service (USDA FSIS) is devoted to their mission statement: “Protecting the public’s health by ensuring the safety of meat, poultry, and processed egg products,” and 3M Food Safety is proud to diligently work with them on this.

 “Protecting food, consumers and businesses with innovative and reliable technologies has been at the core of everything we do, so the USDA FSIS’ selection of 3M as a partner is validation of the science and the spirit of our work,” said Polly Foss, 3M Food Safety Global Vice President.
 “The 3M™ Molecular Detection System has proven to be a highly accurate and efficient tool for many food producers globally.”